mikedoubintchik/wordpress-post-modal/readme.txt

 2.1.8: Minor fix to move body to previously scrolled position after popup is closed 2.1.9: Refactor post with anchor functionality
 2.1.10: Allow preceding forward slash on anchor links, check if modal is open before running close modal function on window click
+2.2: Add functionality to update URL in address bar